Growing Her Future

 Once living in extreme poverty, Asnakech now has high hopes for her family

-They were learning from her, a woman, on how they too could dramatically increase their yield by implementing new farming practices.
+They were learning from her, a woman, about how they too could dramatically increase their yield by implementing new farming practices.

 Although the family had 1.5 hectares of land, the soil was unproductive.

-“When I think about the change in my life, overcoming struggles, feeding my children, and getting better clothes, resuming their schooling and watching them score good marks, and being promoted to the next grade, this makes me happy,” Asnakech says.
+“When I think about the change in my life: overcoming struggles, feeding my children, getting better clothes, resuming their schooling, watching them score good marks, and being promoted to the next grade—this makes me happy,” Asnakech says.